Doctor of Psychology in Clinical Psychology (PsyD) Transfer Requirements/ Procedures

 · As this is an on-ground Clinical Psychology program, peer and instructor face-to-face interactions are critical to instruction and evaluation.
 Transfer requests for online courses will be heavily scrutinized.
 Transfer of online assessment and therapy courses is prohibited.

 · Any course submitted towards a transfer of a 3 credit hour course must carry 3 or more graduate credit hours.
 In special circumstances, a maximum of 2 courses can be submitted to transfer as one 3 credit hour course.
 The total number of credit hours of the 2 courses must be equal to, or greater than 3 credit hours.

-· A maximum of 5 courses (15 credit hours) may be transferred towards the program.
+· A maximum of 3 courses (9 credit hours) may be transferred towards the program.
+(5 courses if transferring from an APA-accredited PsyD program)

 · Transfer courses must be equivalent in content, and it is the responsibility of the student to demonstrate course equivalency.
 As determined by the HSPP faculty, there must be significant overlap in course content and requirements between the course submitted for transfer credit and the course offered.

 Transfer of assessment, therapy, and advanced courses carry additional scrutiny, especially if the course was not taken at an APA-accredited clinical psychology doctoral program.
 In addition to completing the above-mentioned review process, the student may be required to pass a practical competency exam and provide reports/recordings, and even then, approval is extremely difficult.

 The following is a list of courses that may not be transferred into the Hawai`i School of Professional Psychology at Chaminade University of Honolulu: